 Instead, they use their powerful noses to differentiate between various flavors.
 Dr. Michael T. Nappier, DVM, DABVP, of the Virginia Maryland College of Veterinary Medicine, explains:

-This latest pilot study demonstrated that untrained dogs also used their sense of smell to pick their favorite food choice.
+This latest pilot study demonstrated that untrained dogs also used their sense of smell to pick their favorite food.
 For 89% of the time, the dogs usually consumed more of the food they initially chose, indicating they didn’t need to savor each type of food when deciding.

 However, like humans, dogs can become bored of consuming the same food daily.
 If your Golden Retriever gradually loses interest in eating, endeavor to add some wet food on top of his dry food to alter the flavor and consistency, soak his food in warm water, or add unseasoned chicken stock.

-If this doesn’t work, make an effort to purchase an alternative type (e.g., wet, mixed, raw, freeze-dried, etc.) or food brand.
+If this doesn’t work, try to purchase an alternative type (e.g., wet, mixed, raw, freeze-dried, etc.) or food brand.
 You may also test to see if your Golden Retriever will consume some meat leftovers or treats, which may help you figure out if the food is genuinely the problem!

 If your Golden Retriever is content to receive human food from you, you can deduce that his appetite loss is, in fact, behavioral.
 It’s amusing how dogs regain their appetite when offered “people food” or delicious treats!
 Check out my comprehensive guide, Best Diet for Golden Retrievers, for helpful tips and advice.